Back To Search Results

 Etiology

-Syphilis is the leading spirochetal infection associated with Jarisch Herxheimer reaction (JHR).
-After first described in association with syphilis, the reaction has been noted in other infections of bacterial, fungal, and protozoal origin.
-Some of the other well-reported infections associated with JHR are Lyme disease, louse-borne relapsing fever, leptospirosis, and tick-borne relapsing fever.
-Antibiotics that have been most associated with the development of JHR are penicillins, tetracyclines, and erythromycin.
-Newer antimicrobial agents such as cephalosporins, levofloxacin, ciprofloxacin, clarithromycin, meropenem, and azithromycin can also cause JHR.[5][6][7][8]
+Syphilis is the most common spirochetal infection associated with JHR and was the first infection in which the reaction was documented.
+JHR has also been reported in other infections of bacterial, fungal, and protozoal origin.
+Strong associations have been established with Lyme disease, louse-borne relapsing fever, leptospirosis, and tick-borne relapsing fever.[5][6]
+Penicillins, tetracyclines, and erythromycin are the antibiotics most frequently linked to JHR.
+However, newer antimicrobial agents, including cephalosporins, levofloxacin, ciprofloxacin, clarithromycin, meropenem, and azithromycin, have also been implicated.[7][8]

 Epidemiology